zielmicha/markdown-to-terminal/README.md

 It makes use of the helper function `is_ref()`, which parses the given line, checking whether it matches the reference syntax.
-Offsets of the reference components are kept while progressing in the line, and on the first syntax error 0 is returned and the line is considered as an input line.
+Offsets of the reference components are kept while progressing in the line, and on the first syntax error `0` is returned, and the line is considered as an input line.

 When all the tests are passed, a new `struct link_ref` is created and sorted into `rndr.refs`.